mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 With Lwt, it is often possible to avoid mutexes altogether!
 The web server from the [Ocsigen](http://ocsigen.org) project uses only two, and the Mirage source code none.
 In usual concurrent systems, mutexes are used to prevent two (or more) threads executing concurrently on a given piece of data.
 This can happen when a thread is preemptively interrupted and another one starts running.
 In Lwt, a thread executes serially until it explicitly yields (most commonly via `bind`); for this reason, Lwt threads are said to be [cooperative](http://en.wikipedia.org/wiki/Cooperative_multitasking#Cooperative_multitasking.2Ftime-sharing).

 From the coder's perspective, it means that the evaluation of expressions without the `Lwt.t` type will *never* go through the thread scheduler.
 Note however, that it is possible to switch threads without executing the scheduler via the `wakeup` function.
-This instead of surrounding an expression with `lock` and `unlock` statements, one can simply enforce that the type of the expression is not `Lwt.t` and check for the absence of calls to `wakeup`.
+As a result, instead of surrounding an expression with `lock` and `unlock` statements, one can simply enforce that the type of the expression is not `Lwt.t` and check for the absence of calls to `wakeup`.
 Finally, be aware that some functions from the Lwt standard libraries do use thread switching.

 The obvious danger associated with cooperative threading is having threads not cooperating: if an expression takes a lot of time to compute with no cooperation point, then the whole program hangs.
 The `Lwt.yield` function introduces an explicit cooperation point. `sleep`ing also obviously makes the thread cooperate.